mchmarny/git-ops/README.md

 gitops-5fb4d4d6f9-6m74l   2/2     Running   0          25s
 ```

-Also, check on the ingress:
+One last check on ingress:

 ```shell
 kubectl get ingress -n gitops
 ```

-Should include `gitops` host as well as the cluster IP mapped in your DNS:
+It should include `gitops` host as well as the cluster IP that's mapped in your DNS.
+If any of this sounds confusing, the the cluster setup instructions [here](https://github.com/mchmarny/dapr-demos/tree/master/setup).

 ```shell
 NAME                   HOSTS              ADDRESS    PORTS   AGE